 The Dan Clark Scholarship, named after the JBA director who retired after 15 summers of dedicated service, is a single $500 award open to aid applicants who demonstrate both financial need and an expressed interest in their application.
-Students will also need to complete an essay on the online application addressing the principles of justice, equality, and opportunity for humanity.
+Students will also need to complete an essay in the online application addressing the principles of justice, equality, and opportunity for humanity in society.
 The essay will need to be a minimum of 200 words and maximum of 400 words.

 Priority is given to applicants who have not previously received financial aid from JBA.
 Awards are first made to all eligible first-time attendees.
 If funds remain available, these funds are then distributed to returning students in order of greatest need.